What does Leonardo da Vinci’s Salvator Mundi have in common with 113 million bottles of Orval?

 The matter of value is especially complex for goods such as artworks that do not generate income.
 It is determined partly by two relatively easily-assessed variables: rarity (in this case, unique) and notability (in this case, exceptionally notable).
 But next to those two things we have a mess of ebbing and flowing forces: the amount of money there is in the world; how concentrated its ownership is; and the relative value of other potential stores of that wealth, from stock markets and gold, through vintage cars, wines, wristwatches and whiskies, to other works of art.

 I suppose the quality of the painting has some bearing on the matter.
 I defer to the experts who support its attribution to Leonardo.
-While I woud struggle to consume 113 million bottles of Orval, I do not think Salvator Mundi is very good.
+I would struggle to consume 113 million bottles of Orvalier.
+But neither do I think Salvator Mundi is very good.

 A couple of weeks before Christie’s brought the hammer down on Salvator Mundi, an almighty fuss was breaking out at Brasserie Cantillon, and among its diehard fans on social media.